-If you’re an author who’s been watching a slow decline in your fans’ Facebook engagement then you probably already know some of the secrets to Facebook failure, but we’ll review them below.
-It’s never too late to change course!
+If you’re an author who’s been watching a slow decline in engagement with your Facebook fans, then it’s time to take action!
+After all, it’s never too late to change course!

-With a gazillion users, Facebook is the world’s most popular social network, so you can’t blame your loss of engagement on “lack of audience.”
+With a gazillion users, Facebook is the one of the world’s most popular social networks, so you can’t blame your loss of engagement on “lack of audience.”

 The answer is simple: you’re not creating content worth sharing.
 And worse, you might be annoying the hell out of your existing fans, the ones you so desperately need to keep in order to build a larger following.